Locations:

 • Elevation: Lift your leg into an elevated position, preferably above the level of your heart.
 Support the entire length of your leg with pillows, blankets or cushions.

-You may also need to keep your injury immobilized and protected by wearing a soft cast or boot.
+Muscle tear treatment may also include the use of a soft cast or boot.
 Some people need crutches or an assistive device to move around as their injury heals.

 After several weeks of RICE, your provider may recommend physical therapy.
 Therapy can help you regain strength and flexibility in your calf muscle.
-It can also help you get back to everyday activities, such walking up stairs or pressing down on the gas pedal in your car, with less pain.
+It can also help you get back to everyday activities, like walking up stairs or pressing down on the gas pedal in your car with less pain.

 Advertisement